 The budget has been prepared in accordance with accounting principles generally accepted in the United States of America.
-The budget statement (statement of revenue, expenditures, and changes in fund balance - budget and actual - General Fund) is presented on the same basis of accounting and level of detail as the adopted budget.
-State law requires expenditures to stay within appropriated amounts and the Library did not have any unfavorable expenditure budget variances.
+The budget statement (statement of revenue, expenditures, and changes in fund balance) is presented on the same basis of accounting and level of detail as the adopted budget.
+State law requires expenditures to stay within appropriated amounts, and the Library did not have any unfavorable expenditure budget variances.